 There are two significant moments that defined video creation in the last 15 years:

 Modern historians would probably look back at our times as the age when the Cinema Verite movement exploded.
-People were no longer only interested in million dollar tales spun by Hollywood, they wanted something more ephemeral and in the moment?-?videos from the lives of real people and real people sharing their passion, not “experts” with vested interests at stake.
+People were no longer only interested in million-dollar tales spun by Hollywood, they wanted something more ephemeral and in the moment?-?videos from the lives of real people and real people sharing their passion, not “experts” with vested interests at stake.
 This is what has made the likes of Casey Neistat and Shaytards some of the most important filmmakers of our times.

-Distribution: YouTube has grown to become the world’s second largest search engine, establishing itself as an undisputed leader in video distribution.
-Disney’s acquisition of Maker Studios (the multi channel network that manages YouTube channels such as Epic Rap Battle) for $500 million shows how dynamics have changed.
+Distribution: YouTube has grown to become the world’s second-largest search engine, establishing itself as an undisputed leader in video distribution.
+Disney’s acquisition of Maker Studios (the multi-channel network that manages YouTube channels such as Epic Rap Battle) for $500 million shows how dynamics have changed.
 While most of Disney’s big acquisitions in recent years have focussed on intellectual property rights, the Maker Studios acquisition was not for intellectual property but for the 380 million subscribers that they reach through various YouTube channels.
 Content creators and platforms that can capture the attention of people win.
 It is the aggregation theory at work.
-CNN’s $25 million acquisition/acquihire of Casey Neistat founded app Beme is yet another indicator of traditional, big players vying for attention of a generation that was born “internet first”.
+CNN’s $25 million acquisition/acquihire of Casey Neistat founded app Beme is yet another indicator of traditional, big players vying for the attention of a generation that was born “internet first”.

-Nobody has really figured out mobile video.
+Nobody has really figured out the mobile video.
 While Snapchat’s big IPO and rise of similar “camera first” apps in Asia, such as Snow shows the value mobile holds, user retention has proven to be a problem.
 Snapchat registered a stagnancy in user growth in the last quarter before its IPO.
 If you have any doubts about the value that mobile holds and the battle that lies ahead, look no further than Facebook’s tragically comic attempt at trying to become Snapchat.

 Creation: There is no shortage of platforms for creators to express themselves, and there is no shortage of cool new hardware.
-Snap Inc’s spectacles is an exciting product that will take the Cinema Verite movement forward?-?More raw moments from unique vantage points (I’d rather not term it reality tv, cause it just seems to have a negativity about it).
+Snap Inc’s spectacles is an exciting product that will take the Cinema Verite movement forward?-?More raw moments from unique vantage points (I’d rather not term it reality tv, cause it just seems to have negativity about it).

 Distribution: Monetisation is broken.
-Annoying ads kill the user experience of a user and in an age where the experience and attention of the user is valued the most, that is not a good thing.
+Annoying ads kill the user experience of a user and in an age where the experience and attention of the user are valued the most, that is not a good thing.
 This is where Bitcoin and the underlying blockchain holds a lot of promise.
 That is why being Bitcoin investors can reap a lot of rewards for those who want to expand and advance their investments in this type of area.
 You might not know a lot about cryptocurrency at the moment but with some research, you can soon learn enough to get started.
-Once you know what the market is like, you can take a look on the btcloophole.app official website and hopefully make some money!
+Once you know what the market is like, you can take a look at the btcloophole.app official website and hopefully make some money!

 At the moment, distributors like Netflix and YouTube Red have to charge a fixed subscription irrespective of the number of shows you watch.
-With Bitcoin enabled micro-payments, viewers can be charged only for the content that they watch, or be refunded if they watched only 10 mins of a two hour movie.
+With Bitcoin enabled micro-payments, viewers can be charged only for the content that they watch, or be refunded if they watched only 10 mins of a two-hour movie.

 Bitcoin can also be used by fans to transfer money to creators.
 Imagine a QR code at the end of the video of your favorite YouTuber, scan it and you can pay him in Bitcoin, from any part of the world.
 That bitcoin can then be used to purchase anything for video content, or it can be donated, or it can even be invested so that in a few month’s time that YouTubers will likely have a return on that investment which can then be used to help grow their platform.
 A lot of people, not just YouTubers, use cryptocurrency to invest because it’s often a reliable investment method.
 Of course, there is always some risk with investing but without risk, there’s often no reward.
 For more cryptocurrency information, click here.